projectcalico/calico/v1.5/getting-started/kubernetes/index.md

 ## Requirements

 - The kube-proxy must be started in `iptables` proxy mode.
 This is the default as of Kubernetes v1.2.0.
+- The kube-proxy must be started without the `--masquerade-all` flag, which conflicts with Calico policy.

 ## Troubleshooting
 - [Troubleshooting]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/troubleshooting)